-director marries a person who has an adult child, the director never acted in any capacity as a parent of this stepchild, and the stepchild never shared the director's household, then the director and stepchild are likely to have an attenuated relationship that is unlike the relationship of a parent and a child.
-Because the determination as to whether such relationship is likely to interfere with the exercise of independent judgment in carrying out the director's responsibilities is based on facts and circumstances, Nasdaq believes a company's board is in the best position to make such a determination.
-Accordingly, Nasdaq believes that a stepchild relationship should not preclude a director from being considered independent in all circumstances.
+12 out the director's responsibilities is based on facts and circumstances, Nasdaq believes a company's board is in the best position to make such a determination.
+Accordingly, Nasdag believes that a stepchild relationship should not preclude a director from being considered independent in all circumstances.
 In addition, Nasdaq believes that the proposed change would align its definition of a Family Member with the comparable definition of an immediate family member of the New York Stock Exchange ("NYSE").
-Nasdaq has heard from its listed companies and their legal counsel that the current situation, where each market has a different definition, complicates the preparation by listed companies of director and officer
+12 Nasdag has heard from its listed companies and their legal counsel that the current situation, where each market has a different definition, complicates the preparation by listed companies of director and officer questionnaires that the companies need in order to analyze director independence.
+In particular, this creates an added and unnecessary burden when a company transfers its listing from one national securities exchange to another.
+In such case, a director may have already filled out an annual questionnaire based on the prior listing exchange's definition of a Family Member approved by the Commission in the 2003 Order.